Continental Basketball Association: CBA–NBA relationship

+NBA affiliation

+The first affiliated team with NBA franchises was Baltimore Metros (Washington Bullets, Atlanta Hawks, Milwaukee Bucks) in the 1978-79 season, the first under the CBA name, and Billings Volcanoes became the second in 1981 (Chicago Bulls, Phoenix Suns, Utah Jazz).
+In the 1983-84 season there were 12 CBA teams affiliated with NBA franchises and it went on until the 1992-93 season with a record of 17 affiliations.
+After 1993 there was no CBA club affiliated to NBA which lasted until 2009.

 Rules and innovations

 The CBA followed largely the same basketball rules as the NBA and most other professional leagues.
 Sometimes rules adopted by the CBA on an experimental basis later became permanent in that league and were adopted by other levels of basketball as well; others remained unique to the CBA.
 From 1978 through 1986, CBA commissioner Jim Drucker created several new rules to raise fan interest, which were then adopted by the league: